junjiecai/pelican_setup_for_jupyters/Readme.md

 # Goal
-This project provides a initial pelican configs and theme files to offer a painless experience to publish jupyter notebooks as pelican blogs.
+This project provides a initial pelican configs and theme files to offer a painless experience to publish jupyter notebooks as pelican blogs into gitpages.

-See [my blog](https://junjiecai.github.io) if you need a demo

 # Adaptations
 Although pelican has ipynb plugin to convert .ipynb file into blog html, many adaptations have to be made to support jupyter notebook bloggin.